-The "DRIVE" range can be selected when towing.
+The DRIVE range can be selected when towing.
 The transmission controls include a drive strategy to avoid frequent shifting when towing.
-However, if frequent shifting does occur while in DRIVE, select "TOW/HAUL" mode or select a lower gear range (using the Electronic Range Select (ERS) switches).
+However, if frequent shifting does occur while in DRIVE, select TOW/HAUL mode or select a lower gear range (using the Electronic Range Select (ERS) shift control).

-NOTE: Using "TOW/HAUL" mode or selecting a lower gear range (using the ERS switches) while operating the vehicle under heavy loading conditions will improve performance and extend transmission life by reducing excessive shifting and heat build up.
+NOTE: Using TOW/HAUL mode or selecting a lower gear range (using the ERS shift control) while operating the vehicle under heavy loading conditions will improve performance and extend transmission life by reducing excessive shifting and heat build up.
 This action will also provide better engine braking.

-When towing a loaded trailer up steep grades at low speeds (20 mph [32 km/h] or below), holding your vehicle in first gear (using the ERS switches) can help to avoid transmission overheating.
+When towing a loaded trailer up steep grades at low speeds (20 mph [32 km/h] or below), holding your vehicle in first gear (using the ERS shift control) can help to avoid transmission overheating.

 If you regularly tow a trailer for more than 45 minutes of continuous operation, then change the automatic transmission fluid and filter(s) as specified for "police, taxi, fleet, or frequent trailer towing."
-Refer to "Maintenance Schedule" for the proper maintenance intervals.
+Refer to the "Maintenance Schedule" for the proper maintenance intervals.